valenber/gen-con/README.md

 # Generator of Contracts - MVP
 Service that generates PDF documents from a set of templates filled with the data of specific users.
 User data is expected to be generated through other services.

- - When a contract is requested, the service first fetches the user data (by user_id) that includes contract template_id.
+  - When a contract is requested, the service first finds the user data (by user_id) that includes template_id of the contract they signed.
-- The template is requested on an internal endpoint using this id.
-- Templates are stored as HTML and we can update this HTML with the values of the previously fetched user.
-The resulting HTML is fed to a library that generates PDF and returns the file.
+  - Templates are stored as HTML files in the local forder and populated with the values of the previously fetched user.
+The resulting HTML is fed to a library that generates PDF.
+After this we return generated file.
-- New templates can be added by creating GoogleDocs saved to HTML which then manually converted into template the `html/template` package can process.
+- New templates can be added by creating GoogleDocs saved to HTML which are then manually converted into templates that the `html/template` package can process.

 ## Entities
- - Users
+ - Applicants
  - Templates

 ## Routes
-### External
- - GET /users/contracts/:user_id - returns PDF file with the filled-in contract
+ - GET `/contracts/:applicant_id` - returns PDF file that contains contract filled-in with user data

-### Internal
- - GET /templates/:template_id - returns template
- - GET /users/:user_id - returns stored user data